NucleusPowered/site-v1/docs/modules/spawn.md

 <a class="anchor" id="bed-spawn"></a>

-### Note: Bed spawning
+### Bed spawning

 By default, Nucleus overrides respawning such that sleeping in a bed does not change a player's respawn location.
-If you wish to let players sleep in beds to set their own spawn position, set `spawn.affect-bed-spawn` to `false` and reload the config.
+If you wish to let players sleep in beds to set their own spawn position, set `spawn.affect-bed-spawn` to `false` in `main.conf` and reload the config.
 Nucleus will then ignore any event that respawns the player next to their bed.

 ## `/spawn` per world permissions